SRvSaha/CoWinVaccineSlotFinder/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+In case of any doubts or help, you may contact us through mail at [Vaccine Slot Finder](mailto:vaccineslotfinder@outlook.com?subject=[GitHub]%20Contribution%20VaccineSlotFinder)
 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a